 But don't forget to venture outdoors for wildlife spotting, birdwatching and showstopping sunsets.
 Feel free to pet our horses, barn cat and golden retrievers.
 Enjoy miles of marked trails for hiking, mountain biking or cross-country skiing.
 You are also welcome to bring your own horse to ride: box stalls and private pasture are available for a nominal fee.

 In addition to our own trails, other nearby trails include the Butler-to-Freeport rail trail and the trails at three county parks, all within a 20-minute drive.
-One of the closest is Hartwood Acres, which features bridle, cross country skiing and walking trails as well as guided tours of the 16th century Tudor-design mansion and stable complex.
-Hartwood Acres also hosts free outdoor concerts in the summer, several equestrian events and a tour of the Lawrence Mansion.
-Also close by is Deer Lakes Park, which has an 18-hole championship disc golf course.
-North Park is one of the largest county parks, offering an 18-hole golf course, ball fields, basketball course, horseshoe pits, 75-acre lake with fishing, outdoor swimming pool, ice skating rink, remote control airplane field, exercise trail and tennis courts.
-And, don't ignore one of our favorites; Beechwood Farms, is home to the Audubon Society and features miles of trails for stunning birdwatching.
+Hartwood Acres features bridle, cross-country skiing and walking trails as well as guided tours of the Tudor mansion.
+It also hosts free outdoor concerts in the summer and several equestrian events.
+Guests can play "Frisbee" golf at the 18-hold championship disc golf course at Deer Lakes Park.
+And one of the largest county parks, North Park, features an 18-hole golf course, ball fields, basketball course, horseshoe pits, 75-acre lake with fishing, outdoor swimming pool, ice skating rink, remote control airplane field, exercise trail and tennis courts.
+Our favorite park, Beechwood Farms, is home to the Audubon Society and features miles of trails for stunning birdwatching.

 Many guests love to go browsing for antiques, and both Allegheny County and Butler County have dozens of shops to entice collectors.
-Gourmands are surprised to discover a wealth of innovative restaurants within a short drive, including the award winning Cala Lily Cafe, The Pines Tavern, Hartwood Restaurant, Hotel Saxonburg, the Mighty Oak Barrel, the Greek Stop and the Tuscan Inn.
+Gourmands are surprised to discover a wealth of innovative restaurants within a short drive, including The Pines Tavern, Hartwood Restaurant, the Mighty Oak Barrel, the Greek Stop, Hotel Saxonburg, Cala Lily, Atria's and the Tuscan Inn.
 Let us know if you would like us to make a reservation for you.

 Golfers love our location.
 Bordering the southeastern corner of our land is Pittsburgh National Golf Club, where some greens are tucked into wooded alcoves and others dance along the edge of ravines.
 Literally dozens of other courses, ranging from intimate courses such as Pheasant Ridge to world-famous Oakmont Country Club, are within a 20-minute drive.